IMPORTANT THESIS DEADLINES

-Start thinking of a topic and speaking to potential advisors about how to refine it into an interesting social science question or puzzle.
-Also think carefully about what methodology or statistics courses it may be good to take in your Junior year as preparation for research.
+In the Fall of your Junior year, you should start thinking of a topic and speaking to potential advisors about how to refine it into an interesting political science question or puzzle.
+You should also consider which methodology or statistics courses would be useful to take during your Junior year as preparation for thesis research.
+We strongly recommend that all thesis writers take either GOV 51 (Data analysis and politics), GOV 62 (Research practice in qualitative methods) or GOV 63 (Political theory, methods and resources).

 Mid-February of Junior Year